stakater/stakater-docs/docs/content/sre/tronador/workflow.md

 :::

-For tronador to work, you need to add support for it in your Git Repository by adding a [Tronador config file](./config_file.html).
+For Tronador to work, you need to add support for it in your Git Repository by adding a [Tronador config file](./config_file.html).
 Afterwards, a Tekton pipeline needs to be setup with the [Tronador cluster task](./cluster_task.html), and a cluster task that pushes the output EP to your GitOps repository.
 Test environments should then be created automatically every time a PR is created or updated.
 The entire Dynamic Test Environment (DTE) creation process is described below.

 <figure>